 Once the most isolated country in the world, Albania is keen to distance itself from its hardcore communist past and show the world that Tirana is a young and vibrant city with a lot to offer both tourists and travellers alike.

-I have visited Tirana three times now, and every time I visit I discover more and more things to love about Albania’s capital, and so with this in mind, I decided to put together a list of the best things to do in Tirana, Albania.
+I have visited Tirana three times now, and every time I visit I discover more and more things to love about Albania’s capital, and so with this in mind, I decided to put together a list of unique (and downright weird) things to do in Tirana, Albania.

 1. Attend the Tirana Free Walking Tour

 Without question, one of the best things to do in Tirana is to attend the Free Walking Tour.

 I love walking tours as they are a great way to find out some background information about the city that you’re visiting, as well as see most of the major attractions.

 I especially recommend doing the walking tour in Tirana because Albania has an incredibly long and rich history that most foreigners know little about, and I felt like I could really appreciate Tirana after attending this tour.

 Fun fact from my tour: the first KFC in Albania sits directly opposite the former residence of Albania’s communist dictator, Enver Hoxha – talk about a middle finger to communism!

 The Tirana Free Walking Tour takes place at 10am and 6pm every day from the steps of the Opera House on Skanderbeg Square.
 It lasts for around 2 hours and is tip-based.

 2. Climb the Pyramid of Tirana